MacaScheer/fotobox/README.md

 Fotobox is a minimal viable product that tackles three challenges in application development, software engineering, and user experience.

-Built with Ruby on Rails backend, a PostgreSQL database, AWS S3 buckets for image storage, and a React / Redux frontend.
+Built with a Ruby on Rails backend, a PostgreSQL database, AWS S3 buckets for image storage, and a React / Redux frontend.

 <!-- ### MongoDB Models